evatoj/evatoj/README.md

 # Hello, Earthling!
 I'm João Victor, Welcome to my profile \ (•◡•) / <br />
 ## About me...

 👋 Greetings!
-I was born in 2002, in João Pessoa, the easternmost city in the americas;
+I was born in 2002, in João Pessoa, in the northeastern Brazil;

 🎓 I'm currently studying Computer Science at UFPB, in my hometown, since 2019;